expandedinterface/expandedinterface.github.io/_artifacts/original-thought.md

 ---
-layout: post
+layout: artifact
 title: Original Thought
 subtitle: On the transparent interface
 author: Becky Aston

 ---

 The vibration of my alarm radiating through my skull brought the sweaty twist of my bedsheets into sharper focus.
 Shallow frenzied sleep thankfully slips away into the grey dawn; taking with it the edges of sleek furniture I’d never seen and the strains of familiar raised voices.
 It was just a dream, but I couldn’t shake the sense of sour betrayal sitting in the pit of my stomach.
 Unable to bear another moment in bed I pulled myself upright.

 The light flickered on as I entered the bathroom, no matter how dim the light setting, they still managed to burn my eyes.The dull ache in my temples sharpened.
 Eyes screwed shut, I groped for the basin and leaned into it while waiting for the pain to pass.
 Looking into the mirror all I could see were the purple smudges beneath my eyes like wells sinking deeper every day.
 “You need to see a therapist,” seemed to echo into the damp bathroom like some stranger’s voice filled with concern.

 The sticky suck of the leather couch in the sun was somehow comforting.
 I looked down at the seam that I was worrying with my fingers, without this thin edge of material to hold onto I don’t think I could have gone on, don’t think I could have looked up again and kept talking.
 I knew she was sitting across the room, looking at me, judging me, whispering to her notebook about how crazy I was.